 Visit this site for a comprehensive list of information you will need to prepare for your immigration process here.

 Portland, Oregon 97219-7799 firstname.lastname@example.org Phone: (503) 768-6648

 The International Students & Scholars Office serves all three campuses of Lewis & Clark—Undergraduate, Graduate, and Law—their primary involvement with your experience at Lewis & Clark is limited to your immigration processes relating to practical training after your time as a student expires, or if your immigration needs are particularly complex.
 They also have a wealth of resources on their website, so be sure to check it out!

 Unless a student objects, the Law School recommends that all International Exchange Students live in campus housing on the College of Arts and Sciences campus.
-You should have received information and deadlines for reserving your housing along with your official notification of acceptance.
-If you did not, or have questions contact Liz Hobbs at firstname.lastname@example.org as soon as possible.
-Space is limited.
+Liz Hobbs will help with obtaining campus housing during the admissions process.

 Information on Employment

 To work off-campus, students must have permission from the Department of Homeland Security (DHS).

 International students who are on F-1 visas and who are enrolled full-time may work legally on campus after obtaining approval from International Students and Scholars (ISS).
 The process takes approximately twenty minutes and requires students to complete several government forms.
 Students should bring their passports, I-94 and I-20 forms to ISS and complete the On-campus Employment Verification process.
 Students may interview for positions before completing the forms in the packet, but should complete the forms and turn them in before beginning employment.
 In order to engage in any type of paid work you will need to obtain a social security card.

 Information about phone service (scroll down for information about mobile phones)